Tuesday, October 04, 2016

 In the 1930's, Sister Faustina grew in holiness and developed a mystical interior life.
-During her time at the convent, Sister Faustina was blessed with many graces, including visions, revelations, wounds of the stigmata, sharing in the Passion of the Lord, bilocation, the ability to read of human souls, prophecy, mystical engagement, and mystical marriage.
+During her time at the convent, Sister Faustina was blessed with many spiritual gifts, including: visions, prophecy, the stigmata, bi-location, the ability to read human hearts, and mystical marriage.

 Sister Faustina received from the Lord a message of mercy that she was told to spread throughout the world.
 She was asked to become the apostle and secretary of God's mercy, a model of how to be merciful to others, and an instrument for reemphasizing God's plan of mercy for the world.
 Jesus appeared to her and asked that a picture be painted of him with the inscription: “Jesus, I Trust in You.”
 She commissioned this painting in 1935, showing a red and a white light shining from Christ’s Sacred Heart.
 The two rays emanating from Christ's heart represent the blood and water poured out after Jesus' death.
 Her entire life, in imitation of Christ's, was to be a sacrifice - a life lived for others.